DataDog/documentation/content/en/account_management/org_settings.md

 #### Client Tokens

-Client tokens are used to send events and logs from your user’s web and mobile applications.
+Client tokens are used to send events and logs from your user's web and mobile applications.
 They are unique to your organization.
 Deleting a client token that is linked to a RUM Application causes your RUM Application to stop reporting.
 The [process to create client tokens][8] is similar to that for API and application keys.

 #### Events API Emails

-If your application does not have an existing Datadog integration, and you don’t want to create a custom Agent check, you can send events with email.
+If your application does not have an existing Datadog integration, and you don't want to create a custom Agent check, you can send events with email.
 To learn how to set up events API emails, read the [Events with email guide][9].

 ### Security